Yellowstone National Park Wyoming, USA Travel Guide

 A beautiful waterfall easily accessible from the road.

-A scenic one-way drive with a designated swimming area (check conditions, may close due to the level of the water).
+A scenic one-way drive with a designated swimming area (check conditions, may close due to the degree of the water).

-Located near the South Entrance, visible from the road.
+Situated close to the South Entrance, is visible from the road.

 Yellowstone sits atop a supervolcano caldera.
 Evidence of its immense size is visible in the vast open valleys.